General disclosures

 Double materiality assessment

-The materiality assessment entailed an evaluation of the significant impacts, risks and opportunities (IROs) for the Porsche AG Group in the ESRS topic areas and other entity-specific topics relevant to sustainability for the reporting year 2024.
+The materiality assessment entailed an evaluation and validation of the significant impacts, risks and opportunities (IROs) for the Porsche AG Group in the ESRS topic areas and other entity-specific topics relevant to sustainability for the reporting year 2025.

 Material topics and resilience

-Of the ten topics considered in the double materiality assessment, nine were identified as material.
+All ten of the topics considered in the double materiality assessment were identified as material.
 Material impacts were allocated to the sub-topics of the ESRS.
-The impacts related to corporate citizenship are considered to be an entity-specific topic and assigned to → S3 Affected communities.
-“Affected communities” is the only one of the ten topics considered that was not identified as material but is still reported because it is entity-specific.
-The description of the material impacts can be found at the beginning of each of the following chapters.
+The impacts related to corporate citizenship are considered to be an entity-specific topic and assigned to Corporate citizenship.
+The description of the material impacts, risks and opportunities can be found at the beginning of each of the following chapters.

 Procedure, assumptions and input parameters

-The assessment was carried out in accordance with the CSRD and the ESRS in a multi-stage process.
-Building on the materiality assessment and methodology from the reporting year 2023, the procedure was harmonized with the Volkswagen Group in the reporting year 2024 and further developed to match the new regulatory requirements.
+The Porsche AG Group’s materiality assessment was carried out in accordance with the CSRD and the ESRS in a multi-stage process.
+Building on the results and methodology from the prior year, the assessments of impacts, risks and opportunities were validated and adjusted where necessary in the reporting year.
+The procedure and results were also harmonized with the Volkswagen Group in the reporting year and further developed.

 The basis for this is the principle of double materiality, according to which a topic is considered material as soon as the business activities of the Porsche AG Group significantly impact the environment and people or sustainability-related risks and opportunities significantly influence the financial results of the Porsche AG Group.
 There may also be potential impacts, risks and opportunities that can justify the materiality of an issue too.